RIME Board of Directors

 Arthur Bloom – President and Founder

-Arthur Bloom holds a literature degree from Yale College, and music degrees from Juilliard and the Yale School of Music.
-His experience as a composer in a variety of styles and genres is reflected in credits that span from The Albany Symphony Orchestra, The Tulsa Philharmonic, The Israel Chamber Orchestra, and Orchestra New England, to National Public Radio, HBO, and Def Jam/CBS Records.
+Arthur Bloom is the founder and Executive Director of Renovation In Music Education and MusiCorps.
+He holds a literature degree from Yale College, and music degrees from Juilliard and the Yale School of Music.
+He leads the MusiCorps Wounded Warrior Band, and has performed with Yo-Yo Ma, Aaron Neville, Oleta Adams, Ricky Skaggs, Roger Waters, and the Kansas City Symphony, among others, and at the Kennedy Center, the Grand Ole Opry, Madison Square Garden, and on The Colbert Report and PBS.
+His experience as a composer in a variety of styles and genres is reflected in credits that span from The Albany Symphony Orchestra, The Tulsa Philharmonic, The Israel Chamber Orchestra, and The Kansas City Symphony, to National Public Radio, HBO, and Def Jam/CBS Records.
 He has taught sociology at Yale University, composition at the Educational Center for the Arts in Connecticut, and has written about music and recording technology for MIX Magazine.
-Mr. Bloom's orchestral music has been recorded by the Albany Symphony Orchestra, featured on NPR's Performance Today, and heard in numerous venues.
 Mr. Bloom created the first Concert Curriculum, An Orchestra's Guide To The Young Person and, following its success, founded RIME.
-With support from an Initiative to Develop Education through Astronomy and Space Science (IDEAS) grant from NASA, Mr. Bloom created a science version of the Concert Curriculum, An Orchestra’s Guide To The Universe, and served as Principal Investigator.
-After meeting with injured soldiers at Walter Reed Army Medical Center, Mr. Bloom created Musicorps to help them in their recovery.
+With support from NASA, Mr. Bloom created a science version of the Concert Curriculum, An Orchestra’s Guide To The Universe.
+After meeting with injured soldiers at Walter Reed Army Medical Center, Mr. Bloom created MusiCorps to help them in their recovery.

 Hirokazu Yoshikawa – Vice President